aabarmin/ab-examples/docs/001-content-plan.md

 ## Jooq

-* Basic operations with Jooq
+* Basic operations with Jooq.
-* Jooq and Spring Boot
+* Jooq and Spring Boot - may be joint with the previous one.